- Negotiation of Terms

 In the FAS, there are two tools that can be used to enter or modify sponsored budgets:

 Sponsored Budgets are uploaded directly into the General Ledger using the ADI functionality.
 The Oracle Budget privilege immediately opens the ADI download utility.
 Budgeting Responsibility is arranged with the Data Security and Reporting Administrator in the FAS Financial Office through your departmental financial contact.
-Training on this process is available on A Better Learning Environment (ABLE).

 FAS Sponsored Program Accounting Reports (FASSPAR), a tool developed specifically for the FAS, shows the entire budget, calculates fringe and overhead costs automatically, stores draft budgets for eventual upload, and uses budget categories that match the language of proposal budgets.
 FASSPAR works with all current popular browsers (Internet Explorer, Firefox, Safari, etc.).
 The FASSPAR budgeting capability does not require a Budgeting Responsibility in order to create a draft budget, but a Budgeting Responsibility is required for uploading a budget to the General Ledger.
 Since many departments in the FAS prefer that the budget of record be entered by their own grant or financial office, administrators should be aware of their department’s policy prior to uploading budgets in FASSPAR.
 Administrative access to FASSPAR is arranged with the Data Security and Reporting Administrator in the FAS Financial Office through the departmental financial contact.